Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Supporting information

+\paragraph*{Appendix D.} When modeling the RBC in 2D, the shape of the RBC is frequently represented as a circle \cite{SecombEtAl1998,HariprasadSecomb2012}.
+To demonstrate that our choice of the $30$ degree initial orientation of the biconcave-shaped RBC does not alter the simulation result, we replaced the RBC by a circle of the same area as the biconcave-shaped RBC used in the study and repeated the simulations for a selected sets of parameter values using both the microscopic ESL and the macroscopic ESL model.

+We analyzed the motion of the circular RBC by estimating $\abs{\avg{\text{Drag}}}$ and $\abs{\avg{\text{Lift}}}$ numerically by averaging over time and four initial conditions.
+In comparing Figs~\ref{fig:S4_Fig1} and \ref{fig:S4_Fig2} to Figs 4 and 9 in Results, we see that the effect of spatial variation using the circle agrees with the ones using a biconcave disk with a 30 degree initial orientation qualitatively in both the microscopic ESL and the macroscopic ESL model.
+That is, the motion of the RBC is affected more by the changes in the spatial variation when the ESL is highly permeable.
+Comparing Figs~\ref{fig:S4_Fig3} and \ref{fig:S4_Fig4} to Figs 7 and 11 in Results, we see that the effect of varying wall thickness again agrees with the ones using a biconcave disk qualitative in both models.
+The thicker the wall, the harder the RBC could move away from the wall.

-As a simple benchmark and comparison for the computational cost of the detailed and coarse-grained model, we fixed the thickness of the ESL to be $0.84 \mu$m and picked a relative extreme case in which both the density of the bundles (detailed) and the spatial frequency (coarse-grained) are high.
-We examined three different values of $\kperm = 0, 0.005,$ and $0.01\mu$m$^2$ with each case simulated till $T = 50$s. \begingroup \endgroup
+\paragraph*{Appendix E.} As a simple benchmark and comparison for the computational cost of the microscopic ESL and the macroscopic ESL model, we fixed the thickness of the ESL to be $0.84 \mu$m and picked a relative extreme case in which both the density of the bundles (microscopic ESL) and the spatial frequency (macroscopic ESL) are high.
+We examined three different values of $\kperm = 0, 0.005,$ and $0.01\mu$m$^2$ with each case simulated till $T = 50$s.

 To record the computational time for each case, we made use of MATLAB's built-in timer \texttt{tic} and \texttt{toc}.
-For all three values of $\kperm$, the coarse-grained model is approximately $2$ times faster than the detailed model and the coarse-grained model becomes more computationally efficient as $\kperm$ is increased (see Table.~\ref{stab:par1}).
+For all three values of $\kperm$, the macroscopic ESL model is approximately $2$ times faster than the microscopic ESL model and the macroscopic ESL model becomes more computationally efficient as $\kperm$ is increased (see Table~\ref{stab:par2}). \begingroup \paragraph*{Appendix F.} For a spherical particle immersed in low-Reynolds number flow contained by rigid boundaries, its velocity, $\vec{U}$ and the force acting on the particle, $\vec{F}$, can be related through

+where $\mathcal{M}$ is the mobility tensor that is symmetric, positive-definite, and for a given force yields the particle motion parallel and perpendicular to the wall.
+In three dimensions, components of the mobility tensor have been studied using series approximation \cite{SwanBrady2007,SwanBrady2010,UsabiagaEtAl2013,HuangEtAl2009}.
+In two dimensions, one can think of the problem as an infinite cylinder in three-dimensional low-Reynolds number flow \cite{JeffreyOnishi1981}.
+The component of $\mathcal{M}$ that corresponds to the parallel direction to the wall is given by